pauloreis-ds/olist/business_questions_insights/README.md

 <br>

-- **Is there a difference in the amount of freight charged in different regions, cities?
-Or can we apply the shipping subsidy rules to any location?**
+- **Is there a difference in the amount of freight charged in different regions, cities?<br> Or can we apply the shipping subsidy rules to any location?**

 Yes, there is a difference among cities and regions.
+Therefore, we must apply the shipping subsidy rules according to the location.

 <p align="center">
     <img src="images/avg_freight_by_state.png" width="800"/>